-Each semester over 150 tutors serve 300 public and charter school students, their families, and members of the immigrant communities throughout DC at schools, in the tutees’ homes, on the Georgetown campus, and at community-based organizations.
+Each semester about 150 tutors serve approximately 300 public and charter school students, their families, and members of the immigrant communities throughout DC at schools, in the tutees’ homes, on the Georgetown campus, and at community-based organizations.

 DCSP tutors provide after school tutoring and homework support at three elementary schools in the Columbia Heights, Parkview/Petworth, and Takoma/Brightwood neighborhoods.
 Tutors work with students of immigrant backgrounds who need additional help in reading, writing, speaking, or listening comprehension.

 After School Tutoring at the Latin American Youth Center